michaelxmn/gmail-to-html/README.md

   pip install -r requirements.txt
   ```

-2. Download your GCP oauth-credentials as `<your_repository_path>/credentials.json`, visit `https://developers.google.com/workspace/guides/create-credentials` for more guides
+2. Download your GCP OAuth credentials as `<your_repository_path>/credentials.json`, visit `https://developers.google.com/workspace/guides/create-credentials` for more guides

 3. Run the application using the following command:
   ```bash